FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/tool-bars.md

 #### Keyboard Shortcuts

-The [Keyboard shortcuts](/Appendix/keyboard-shortcuts.md) in FormIt are accessible via the Edit menu, preferences... and can be customized here
+The [Keyboard shortcuts](/Appendix/keyboard-shortcuts.md) in FormIt are accessible via the Edit menu, preferences... and can be customized

 ![](/formit-introduction/images/keyboardShortcuts.png)